Go Back

 • Small Measuring Pitcher To premix wine and pastes

-• Medium saucepan To build and simmer the sauce
+• Medium skillet To build and simmer the sauce

 • Small Saucepan To thicken the cream separately